F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 #.
 Select :guilabel:`Create` to finish creating the custom role.

    ..
 NOTE:: These permissions are also included in by default in GCP primitives roles (Editor/Owner) and pre-defined roles (Compute Admin and Storage Admin).
-As long as the service account has a role bind to it with all the necessary permissions then it should be sufficient to work.
+As long as the service account has a role bind to it with all the necessary permissions then it should be sufficient.

    .. image:: ../images/gcp/GCPIAMRoleSummary.png
     :width: 800

 #.
-Bind the custom role in the step above to a service account by navigating to **IAM & admin > IAM**
+Bind the custom role in the step above to a service account by navigating to **IAM & admin > IAM**.

 #.
 Select the edit icon next to the service account for binding.